 Clinical Psychology

-The Duquesne University Psychology Department is renowned throughout the world for its scholarship in the area of human science psychology.
-The Department welcomes students sensitive to the assumptions that underlie any effort to understand human beings, and the historical, cultural, relational, and embodied character of all human thought and activity.
+The Duquesne University Psychology Department is internationally renowned for its scholarship in human science psychology.
+The Department educates students to be sensitive to the assumptions that underlie any effort to understand human beings, and the historical, cultural, relational, and embodied character of all human thought and activity.
+Accordingly, faculty and graduate students attend to the multiple meanings of existence, working towards the liberation and well-being of persons individually as well as in community, and do so with a deep and abiding consideration of ethics.

 Careers